Romandy: Language

 Traditionally speaking the Franco-Provençal or Patois dialects of Upper Burgundy, the romand population now speak a variety of Standard French.

 Today, the differences between Swiss French and Parisian French are minor and mostly lexical, although remnants of dialectal lexicon or phonology may remain more pronounced in rural speakers.
 In particular, some parts of the Swiss Jura participate in the Frainc-Comtou dialect spoken in the Franche-Comté region of France.

 Since the 1970s, there has been a limited amount of linguistic revivalism of Franco-Provençal dialects, which are often now called Arpitan (a 1980s neologism derived from the dialectal form of the word alpine) and their area Arpitania.

 Cultural identity

 The cultural identity of the Romandy is supported by Radio Télévision Suisse and the universities of Geneva, Fribourg, Lausanne and Neuchâtel.

 Historically, most of the Romandy has been strongly Protestant, especially Calvinist; Geneva was one of the earliest and most important Calvinist centres.
 However, Roman Catholicism continued to predominate in Jura, Valais, and Fribourg.
 In recent decades, due to significant immigration from France and Southern European countries, Catholics can now be found throughout the region.

 The Tour de Romandie is an annual cycling event on the UCI World Tour, often considered to be an important race in preparation for the Tour de France.

+The Röstigraben was a divide between areas in Switzerland that also affected their identity.
+Those in the west looked more to France for policies and political decisions.